 Are you craving some comfort food tonight?
 I know I am.
 It’s been a chilly weekend down here in Florida, which means it’s time to break out the gluten free chicken & dumplings!
-Savory chicken and vegetables in a creamy stock, packed with flavorful spices and topped with gluten free dumplings.
+Because nothing warms you up better than homemade chicken and vegetables in a creamy gravy, topped with amazing dumplings!

 Let’s talk about these dumplings for a minute.
 I know some of you are used to rolling these out and placing them down in strips.
 Here’s the thing, though.
 You can totally still do that!
 Go get your long dumplings on there.

 Personally, I like to go with the kind I can use an ice cream scoop for because it’s easier.
 And when I’m craving comfort food, sometimes I just like to get right to it, and get it done.

 I also added dried thyme to the dumpling mix, which is why they’re coming out a darker color.
 If you want something a bit brighter, you can switch it out for fresh thyme.
 When I have the time, I usually use fresh thyme.
 See what I did there?

 Another tip with this dish – the turmeric is optional.
 Yes, there, I said it.
 I love this recipe exactly the way it is, because it’s how I prefer it.
 I think the turmeric adds a lot of flavor to the dish, and I personally would leave it in there.
 But if you want to see that lighter less yellow color in your dish, you can take the turmeric out.